Bunching and Taxing Multidimensional Skills: Characterization

 The Legendre transformation converts the convex resource cost of providing consumption utility on the left side of (\ref{e:lt_c}) into a family of linear constraints on the right.
-The family of linear constraints is parameterized by the slopes of the tangent lines to the cost function.
+The family of linear constraints is parameterized by the slopes of the tangent lines of the cost function.
 Since the resource cost increases with consumption utility, the slopes of the tangent lines are positive, or $\varphi \geq 0$.

-\Cref{f:legendre} shows the Legendre transformation through the tangent lines of the convex resource cost function of providing consumption utility in (\ref{e:c_constraint_inequality}).
-For example, the blue dashed is the tangent line of the resource cost function at point $a_1$, which has a slope $\varphi_1$.
-The value of the Legendre transform corresponding to the slope $\varphi_1$ is the negative of the $y$-intercept for this tangent line, as denoted by $- \mathcal{C}^*(\varphi_1)$.

-The previous steps hold for any convex function, allowing us to apply the same argument to transform the resource cost of providing work disutility into a family of linear constraints:
+The previous steps apply for any convex function, allowing us to use the same argument to transform the resource cost of providing work disutility into a family of linear constraints:

 for each skill $s \in \mathcal{S}$.
 An increase in production disutility increases production and therefore lowers resource costs.
 The resource cost of production disutility is decreasing, implying negative slopes of the tangent lines, or $\psi_s \leq 0$.